-Our Attendance Summary in line with the latest guidance from Dorset County Council (DCC).
+Our Attendance Summary in line with the latest guidance from Dorset Council (DC).

 It is essential that children and young people form good habits of regular attendance at school from an early age and that good attendance is maintained throughout their school career.
 Our local schools work together to improve attendance for all our children across the pyramid and we are committed to working together to ensure that there is a consistent approach to school attendance.
 It is a legal requirement that all children should attend their education provision and it is the parent/carers responsibility to ensure that their children attend school.
 The whole school attendance target is 96%.

 Our pyramid of schools has agreed the following: